aristanetworks/anta/demo/README.md

 python ./check-devices.py --help
 ```
 ```
-ls inventory
+ls demo/inventory
-more inventory/all.txt
+more demo/inventory/all.txt
-more inventory/spines.txt
+more demo/inventory/spines.txt
-more inventory/leaves.txt
+more demo/inventory/leaves.txt
 ```

 ATD uses cEOS or vEOS so we will skip the hardware tests.